 There is an emphasis on full participation by our members in the life of the church, recognizing and appreciating their various gifts.
 Therefore the Youth Group, Women’s Fellowship and Men’s Association are each responsible for conducting a number of Sunday Services during the year.
 In addition to regular items by the choir, members are encouraged to minister in song and other appropriate ways.

-The Bible Study/Teaching sessions on Thursdays cover spiritual and other associated life issues.
-On the last Thursday of each month, we meet at a member’s home.
+The Bible Study/Teaching sessions on Wednesdays cover spiritual and other associated life issues.

 The youth ministry includes special activities for our young people such as a Family Fun Day, Vacation Bible School and Youth Retreat.